|

 TONY VISSCHER Chief generator engineer on Radio Atlanta and Caroline South.

 TED WALTERS Joined the mv Mi Amigo while she was being fitted out at Greenore.
-He left Radio Caroline South in 1966 to join Radio
+He left Radio Caroline South in 1966 to join Radio England/Britain

-England/Britain Radio.
+Radio.
 Now deceased.

 RODNEY WARRENER from Manchester, he was an engineer on Caroline North.

 MIKE WRIGHT An Irish engineer on Radio Caroline North from 1966 until the station closed down in March 1968.
-See his fantastic photo
+See his fantastic photo album.
+Mike

-album.
-Mike also features in Nick Bailey's photo album.
+also features in Nick Bailey's photo album.
 He worked for RTÉ, the Irish state broadcaster, for many years but has now retired.

-Turner and Bryan Vaughan began their offshore careers working on the technical team before moving to the other side of the microphone.
+Bryan Vaughan began their offshore careers working on the technical team before moving to the other side of the microphone.